Updated: Aug 16

 Our suggestion is to crate your dog at night or anytime he is unsupervised until he is at least one year old.
 After that, because your dog will be more mature and because you've done such a good job raising him, you'll know you can trust him to not destroy your property or hurt himself.

 Another strong suggestion is to not allow your dog to sleep in your bed.
 He is a cute and cuddly puppy now but you will regret this decision when your 100 lb dog will come back home after a walk in the rain.
 You chose a German Shepherd, not a Yorkie or a Chihuahua, and these dogs require boundaries.
-You and your family should always be in charge and, as alphas, you should claim the best sleeping spot in the house.

 Will your pup be allowed on the furniture?

 The short answer is a strong no. German Shepherds are not lap dogs and treating them as such will cause trouble in the future.
 The great mistake that many dog owners make is to treat their dogs like children.
 This is a failure to empathize with the nature of your new friend.
-To project on him a role that goes against his nature will prevent him from thriving and fulfill his true potential.
+To project on him a role that goes against his nature will prevent him from thriving and fulfilling his true potential.
 You wouldn't want your puppy to treat you like a dog so don't treat him like a person.

 However, if you want him to cuddle on the sofa with you sometimes, make sure he asks permission first and that he understands that the sofa is your space where he is not allowed unless specifically invited.
-Associate the a specific command with the invitation.
+Associate a specific command with the invitation.

 Where will your puppy be during the day?